 Why use the Orton-Gillingham approach?

-Edublox offers online, Orton-Gillingham-based tutoring to students based in the United States, Canada, Australia, New Zealand, and elsewhere.
+Edublox offers online, Orton-Gillingham-based tutoring to students based in the United States, Canada, Australia, and elsewhere.

 If the literature is not conclusive regarding the Orton-Gillingham approach, why is Edublox using it to assist struggling readers and students with dyslexia?